 $ical to your email confirmations.

 The frequency with which the data is updated depends on the calendar program used, not SuperSaaS.
 The iCal protocol is quite inefficient as it requires the transfer of all calendar data for each update.
 This makes that most calendar programs choose not to update too frequently.
 Also, the iCal protocol only allows for a limited number of data fields to be sent across.
 This means that none of the custom fields you have defined in SuperSaaS will be transferred.

 The iCal interface does not provide authorization measures.
 If you are concerned people might find out your webcal link and use it without your knowledge, you can block it.
 On the Configure > Access tab, near the bottom of the screen you can select .
 After selecting this option synchronization via iCal will be disabled.

 Customized sync of a SuperSaaS schedule to Google Calendar

 The regular iCal integration of SuperSaaS with Google Calendar is relatively slow, it only syncs once or twice per day.
 Google controls the update speed and this is not configurable.

-Our developers have created specific templates for both Integromat and Zapier for you to use to ensure that new, changed or deleted appointments in your SuperSaaS schedule are instantly updated to your Google Calendar.
+Our developers have created templates for both Integromat and Zapier for you to use to ensure that updated appointments in your SuperSaaS schedule are instantly updated to your Google Calendar.
 If you make changes to or delete an appointment, these actions will also reflect in your Google Calendar.
 While the templates can be used as is, you can also expand and customize them to suit your needs, for example by modifying the fields that get copied.